AminBazdar/Chess/README.md

 # Chess

-This is the final project of ACPP course at Bu-Ali Sina university.
+This is the final project of ACPP course at Bu-Ali Sina university. (unfinished)